-Afrobarometer is a pan-African, non-partisan survey research network.
+Afrobarometer, a nonprofit corporation with headquarters in Ghana, is a pan-African, non-partisan survey research network.
 Regional coordination of national partners in about 35 countries is provided by the Ghana Center for Democratic Development (CDD-Ghana), the Institute for Justice and Reconciliation (IJR) in South Africa, and the Institute for Development Studies (IDS) at the University of Nairobi in Kenya.
 Michigan State University (MSU) and the University of Cape Town (UCT) provide technical support to the network.